 The Ultimate Crispy Pork in Bangkok at Mr Joe

-Mr Joe Crispy Pork is located on Chan Road, just off Charoen Krung Road in Sathorn.
-I walked from Saphan Taksin BTS Station and it was a solid 20 minute stroll which I don’t mind as I like the area, it reminds me of a quieter China Town and there are a couple of nice temples to see on the way that you can check out, if you want to break up the journey.
+Mr. Joe Crispy Pork is located on Chan Road, just off Charoen Krung Road in Sathorn.
+I walked from Saphan Taksin BTS Station.
+It’s a solid 20 minute stroll to the restaurant which I don’t mind as I like the area; it reminds me of a quieter China Town.
+There are a couple of lovely temples to check out on the way if you want to break up the journey.
 In particular, Wat Yannawa rivals any temple in town, without having to put up with the crowds.

-It was already pretty busy by the time I got there at 10 A.M and the staff were working away with some serious team work to get the orders done.
-There were obviously a lot of takeaway requests to get through as there were more bags being made than there were people in the restaurant.
+It was already pretty busy by the time I got there at 10 A.M, and the staff were working away with some serious teamwork to get the orders done.
+There were clearly a lot of takeaway requests to get through as more bags were being prepared than there were people in the restaurant.

-So on to the soup itself – I’d read on Mark Wiens excellent blog that the soup broth wasn’t all that peppery but it was perfect for me.
-Not overly salty from the soy sauce, a nice heat from the pepper (obviously I added me own dried chilly) and loads of stewed and crispy pork.
-The rice noodles are rolled into thin cylinder shape reminiscent of pasta al ceppo, but made with rice flour and the soup was packed with them!
+So on to the soup itself – I’d read on Mark Wiens excellent blog that the soup broth wasn’t all that peppery.
+It was perfect for me, though; not overly salty from the soy sauce, a gentle heat from the pepper (obviously I added my own dried chilly) and loads of stewed and crispy pork.
+The rice noodles are rolled into thin cylinder shape reminiscent of pasta al ceppo but made with rice flour, and the soup comes packed with them!

-The stewed pork was tender and flavoursome but the star of the show was definitely the crispy pork.
+The stewed pork was tender and flavoursome, but the star of the show was the crispy pork.
 Even after sitting in the soup broth it was still crispy!
-I finished the bowl satisfied but I couldn’t resist ordering a portion of the crispy pork belly with sweet soy sauce.
+I finished the bowl satisfied, but I couldn’t resist ordering a portion of the crispy pork belly with sweet soy sauce.